un01s/crashes/languages/bf/NOTES.md

 There are many implementation of Brainfuck compiler or interpreter.
 Their function is to translate and run the Brainfuck code to human readable results.

+## what is a computer?

+A computer is nothing but a machine that have a memory which can be accessed and modified according to some predefined commands.
+The memory can be mechanical, electronic, or quantum.
+The command can be punch cards, voice, or electronic signals.

 ## Reference

 * [esolang wiki](https://esolangs.org/wiki/Brainfuck)